fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 ```

 This results in less duplication between your Angular component's JS and template.
 It also thankfully blurs the distinction between props and "handlers" for which you'd need to use `(parentheses)` instead of `[brackets]`.
 All properties are treated equally, resuling in a simpler API.

+Also, any utilities that normally would be accessed via `@fullcalendar/core` can now be accessed via `@fullcalendar/angular`.
+This will prevent you from needing to import the core package.
+[More info &raquo;](angular#fullcalendar-utilities)

 ## Upgrading from V3